-The communicator has 4 on-board LED indicators.
-These include 1 yellow trouble LED, 1 red network connection status LED, and 2 green signal strength LEDs.
+The communicator has 2 on-board LED indicators: a yellow trouble LED and a red network connection status LED.
 The LED meaning is described in this section.

-A Yellow Trouble LED
+≜Yellow Trouble LED

-This yellow LED will flash to indicate a trouble on the unit.
+The yellow LED will flash to indicate a trouble on the unit.
 The number of flashes indicates the type of trouble.
 See the table below for the coded flashes and the conditions which will activate the trouble status LED.

-Table 6: Yellow Trouble Status LED
+Table 5: Yellow Trouble Status LED

 of Flashes Trouble # of Flashes Trouble

 2 Panel Supervision Trouble 8 Receiver Supervision Trouble

-4 SIM Lock Trouble 9 FTC Trouble
+4 Not Applicable 9 FTC Trouble

-5 Cellular Trouble 10 Not Applicable
+5 Not Applicable 10 Not Applicable

 6 Ethernet Trouble 12 Module Configuration Trouble

 7 Receiver Not Available Trouble

 NOTE: Only the highest priority trouble (2 flashes is the highest priority trouble) is indicated.
-When this trouble is restored, the next highest trouble will indicate, if present.
+When this trouble is restored, the next highest trouble is indicated.
 This will continue until all troubles have been cleared (yellow LED is not flashing).

-The following paragraphs describe the conditions associated with the trouble indicated: Panel Supervision Trouble (2 Flashes)
+The following paragraphs describe each trouble condition:

+Panel Supervision Trouble (2 Flashes)